quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 > Bruno was no scientist.
 His vision of the cosmos was a lucky guess, because he had no evidence to support it.
 Like most guesses, it could well have turned out wrong.
 But once the idea was in the air, it gave others a target to aim at, if only to disprove it.

 I found this to be the most problematic aspect of the entire Bruno segment.
 As I've repeatedly called back to, the terms by which we were supposed to be on this journey through the cosmos was that we "test ideas by experimental observation, reject the ones that fail, [and] follow the evidence to wherever it leads."
 Bruno did none of that.
 He simply had a crazy idea that happened to be similar to what we now believe to be the case.
 Nobody took Bruno's ideas and ran with them.
-Actual scientists at the time correctly rejected Bruno's vision of reality precicely because it was baseless.
+Actual scientists at the time correctly rejected Bruno's vision of reality precisely because it was baseless.

 So what should we take from this?
 That Kepler and Galileo were wrong?
 That if someone has a crazy idea and no evidence to support it, we should still treat it as a valid hypothesis?
 What does that mean for flat Earthers, or the multitude of crank theories that are unfalsifiable in principle?